panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ## 1. Array iteration

-The first and most common application of `for...of` is iterating over the items of an array.
+The most common application of `for...of` is iteration over the items of an array.
 The cycle does it nicely and shortly, without the need of additional variables to keep an index.

 For example: